 WARNING: The following features are included on your saw to help reduce the hazard of kickback; however, such features will not totally eliminate this danger.
 As a chain saw user, do not rely only on safety devices.
-You must follow all safety precautions, instructions, and maintenance in this manual to help avoid kickback and other torsee which ear rout in the properties in the same and the same forces which can result in serious injury.
+You must follow all safety precautions, instructions, and maintenance in this manual to help avoid kickback and other forces which can result in serious injury. • Reduced-Kickback Guide Bar, designed